-Between 2010 and 2014, the ClimateWorks Foundation, David and Lucile Packard Foundation, Ford Foundation, Gordon and Betty Moore Foundation, Margaret A. Cargill Foundation, and Good Energies Foundation awarded 1,238 grants and contracts totaling over $384 million in alignment with the Climate and Land Use Alliance strategy.
+Between 2010 and 2021, the ClimateWorks Foundation, David and Lucile Packard Foundation, Ford Foundation, Gordon and Betty Moore Foundation, Margaret A. Cargill Foundation, and Good Energies Foundation awarded 2,461 grants and contracts totalling over $738 million in alignment with the Climate and Land Use Alliance strategy.

-Further information about these grants can be found at the foundation pages above.
+Further information about these grants can be found directly in the grants lists at the foundation pages above.

 The Climate and Land Use Alliance does not accept unsolicited grant proposals.
 Instead, we work closely with our partner foundations to identify funding opportunities that create impact.